lbechberger/LearningPsychologicalSpaces/README.md

 # LearningPsychologicalSpaces
 v0.1: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1220053.svg)](https://doi.org/10.5281/zenodo.1220053)

 The code in this repository explores learning a mapping from images to psychological similarity spaces with neural networks.

+The research based on the code in this repository has been submitted to [AIC 2018](http://aic2018.pa.icar.cnr.it/):
+Lucas Bechberger and Elektra Kypridemou.
+"Mapping Images to Psychological Similarity Spaces Using Neural Networks" [Preprint](https://arxiv.org/abs/1804.07758)

 ## About